 8. Indian River Inlet Bridge

-Your best view is via the Delaware Seashore State Park, and if you stop and see it you will find placards that provide bits of history.
-There’s a reason its there!
+Your best view is via the Delaware Seashore State Park, and if you stop and see if you will find placards that provide bits of history.

 Get Out There